cerebral-technology/alexmill.github.io/posts/_posts/2016-02-24-technology-efficiency-inequality-old-politics-new-world.md

 ---

-This post is cross-posted on [Medium](https://medium.com/@alexpmiller/technology-efficiency-inequality-why-old-politics-arent-suited-for-the-new-world-f5b2925e034e).
+This essay is cross-posted on [Medium](https://medium.com/@alexpmiller/technology-efficiency-inequality-why-old-politics-arent-suited-for-the-new-world-f5b2925e034e).